ayeshajaved00/Doubly-Degenerate-Non-Linear-Advection-Diffusion-Reaction-equation/README.md

 │   │   ├── M_scheme.m                        # MATLAB script for M scheme
 │   │   ├── MAdap_scheme.m                    # MATLAB script for adaptive M scheme
 │   │   ├── Newton_scheme.m                   # MATLAB script for Newton scheme
-│   │   ├── Biofilm_contraction_Arithmetic.m  # The MATLAB script that runs all the results of the schemes and plots them │-- 📂 1D_PME
+│   │   ├── Biofilm_contraction_Arithmetic.m  # The MATLAB script that runs all the results of the schemes and plot them │-- 📂 1D_PME
 │   ├── 📂 Convergence_order
 │   │   ├── order_convergence.m               # MATLAB script for Convergence order